leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity.md

 This method of delivery is also more cost-effective.
 As there is no need for drivers to go back and forth to pick-up locations after each drop-off, the number of delivery runs is reduced.
 And that means more drivers are available to handle more orders at much better fuel per mileage cost.

-Having fewer deliveries benefits both [**single or multi-depot planning**](https://elogii.com/blog/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning/), as well.
+Having fewer deliveries benefits both [**single vs multi-depot planning**](https://elogii.com/blog/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning/ "single vs multi-depot planning"), as well.
 It speeds up the pick-up process by allowing resources at depot sites to be focused on just a few loading procedures at a time.

 Knowing what is order batching and how adopting it can help you increase the efficiency of your delivery service will make it possible to handle more orders and maximize the capacity of your service.

-# Order Prioritization
+## Order Prioritization

 When demand outstrips your ability to meet it, scheduling orders on a first-come-first-serve basis isn’t an option.
 Instead, you can selectively choose which customers to serve first, and relieve some of the stress brought on by high delivery volumes.